Particular/ServicePulse/docs/frontend/error-capability-card.md

 ## Status Indicators

-The recoverability card shows a single "Instance" indicator that displays:
+The recoverability card currently shows no status indicators.

-- The ServiceControl instance URL
-- The ServiceControl version number
-- Connection status (Available or Unavailable icon)
+Instance-level visibility for ServiceControl now lives on the `Platform health` page instead of on the capability card.

 ## Relationship with Dashboard